 A Selective Catalytic Reduction system (SCR) reduces NOx emissions by combining exhaust gases with the reductant AdBlue (a type of urea) and passing it over a catalyst.
 IPU's SCR can reduce NOx emissions by 99.8%.Find out more

 Legislation is cracking down on emissions from diesel gensets.
 The primary motivation for organisations to implement diesel emission controls is fundamental: because they have to.

-With nationwide implementation of Clean Air Zones and the new Medium Combustion Plant Directive (MCPD), it is essential that engines are compliant.
+With nationwide implementation of Clean Air Zones, non-road mobile machinery regulations and the new Medium Combustion Plant Directive (MCPD), it is essential that engines are compliant.
 IPU has emissions solutions to suit your application.

 Want to see IPU’s emissions solutions in action?
 Register your interest for our next demo day here.

 On-site power generation is dominated by diesel engines.
 They power the bulk of the world’s emergency generators, rental generators and energy market balancing reserves.

 Their popularity is underpinned by unbeatable economy and reliability.
 If this popularity is to continue they need to address their greatest weaknesses: emissions.

 Like any engine powered by a fossil fuel, diesel engines generate exhaust emissions that damage the environment.
 To safeguard their future, these emissions need to be brought down to a level that is comparable to less harmful fossil fuels such as natural gas.

 The MCPD is EU legislation that became UK law in December 2017.
 The MCP Directive (Directive (EU) 2015/2193) covers diesel engines between 1 and 50 MWth capacity (described as medium-sized engines).